Jodu555/Auto-Deployer/README.md

 deploy.deleteDeploy(); // Deletes the dir where the deploy was done // A Boolean if should save or not
 ```

+## Command Ideas

+- trigger : Triggers a deployment process
+- list : lists all registered deployment processes
+- history : lists a history of all the already deployed processes

 ### Stretch

 - [ ] Implement a database